PiAir/dialogflow-to-discord/README.md

 ## Changes compared to original

-The original integration only catered for fulfillmentText.
+- The original integration only catered for fulfillmentText.
 I've changed the code to see if a "card" if provided in the fulfillmentMessages.
 If so, then a Discord.RichEmbed() is created and returned.
+- Added support for use of .env